input-output-hk/cardano-tutorials/node-setup/logging.md

         TraceBlockFetchServer: True

-6. It is also possible to exert more fine-grained control on what information to log, but we will not cover this in this tutoral.
+6. It is also possible to exert more fine-grained control on what information to log, but we will not cover this in this tutorial.